pkrumins/node-png/readme.txt

-This is a node.js module, writen in C++, that uses libpng to produce a PNG image from a buffer of RGBA values.
+This is a node.js module, writen in C++, that uses libpng to produce a PNG image (in memory) from a buffer of RGBA values.

 It was written by Peteris Krumins (peter@catonmat.net).
 His blog is at http://www.catonmat.net  --  good coders code, great reuse.